Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Mitigating Bias Inheritance

 Mask-based mitigation shows noticeable effects at \emph{lower bias ratios (5\%)}, especially in tasks like cultural classification.
 As at this ratio, explicit biased terms have a more direct and pronounced impact on the model's performance.
 By masking these terms, the model is less likely to rely on biased information or features that could skew its decision-making, thereby reducing bias inheritance.
 However, as bias ratios increase, the influence of more subtle and implicit biases grows, necessitating more complex mitigation strategies.
 It also proves effective in \emph{contrastive explicit bias}, where direct bias information is more clearly identifiable.

-Loss-based mitigation primarily depends on the distribution distance between the augmentation and the original data, showing significant effectiveness when the distance is large.
-It is more suitable for \emph{coarse-grained tasks}.
+Loss-based mitigation is highly effective for large distribution distances and \emph{coarse-grained tasks}.
 For example, it works well in classification tasks where decisions often rely on broader patterns.
 In generation tasks, coarse-grained contexts like salary recommendations perform better than finer-grained ones like hiring recommendation.
-Additionally, smaller proportions (e.g., 5\% and 10\%) of augmentation data yield better results, by introducing subtle shifts that avoid overfitting to the augmented distribution while effectively influencing the original bias.
+Additionally, smaller ratios (e.g., $5\%$ and $10\%$) yield better results by introducing subtle shifts that avoid overfitting to the augmented distribution while effectively influencing original bias.